MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 be stored in some fancy colorspaces, reach some very high values, ... (it can also be closed with data being already closer to the Display domain).
-We can then see the Display as a "closed-domain", it except a kind of particulary encoded signal and has limits clearly defined.
+We can then see the Display as a "closed-domain", it except a kind of particularly encoded signal and has limits clearly defined.
 Knowing the source (Workspace) we can define the transformations required to convert it to the target (Display).
-This involve at his core, colorspace primaries conversion (if Workspace colorspace is different from the Display ones), transfer-function encoding/re-encoding (to convert a linear Workspace to a Display requiring the sRGB transfer-function), and at a more advanced stage,
+This involved at his core, colorspace primaries conversion (if Workspace colorspace is different from the Display ones), transfer-function encoding/re-encoding (to convert a linear Workspace to a Display requiring the sRGB transfer-function), and at a more advanced stage,